-If you have a little more room in your budget and want more of a VIP experience, the special ticketed events that cost more and that require reservations include:
+If you have a little more room in your budget and want more of a VIP experience, the special ticketed events that cost more and that require reservations (updated for 2023) include:

-Is the Disneyland Food & Wine Festival Kid-Friendly?
+Is the Disneyland Food and Wine Festival Kid-Friendly?

 With a name like Food & Wine, I’m sure a lot of families are questioning whether this is really an event for kids.
 Will your kids eat the more unique recipes the festival features?
 Will the booze be flowing a bit too freely for families to feel comfortable?

 Let me at least put those fears to rest.
-While there have been a few reports of partying at Epcot’s Food and Wine Festival getting out of hand at Walt Disney World, I saw none of that behavior at Disneyland.
-Adults were imbibing responsibly.
-We Californians may drink a lot of wine, but that just means we know how to handle it too.
+While there have been a few reports of partying at Epcot’s Food and Wine Festival getting out of hand at Walt Disney World, I have really never seen that behavior at Disneyland.
+Adults seem to be imbibing responsibly.
+We Californians may drink a lot of wine, but that probably just means we know how to handle it too.

-As for the food, there are certainly dishes many of your little picky eaters might not try, but there are some kid-friendly gems in the bunch.
-Disney even lists the more kid-friendly options in the Passport booklet that festival goers can pick up.
-For the pickiest of eaters, I’d recommend the creamy macaroni and cheese at the Garlic Kissed festival marketplace, minus the garlic breadcrumb topping.
-I can’t imagine most kids turning up their noses at that.
+As for the food, there are certainly dishes many of your little picky eaters might not try, but there are some kid-friendly picks in the bunch.
+Disney even lists the more kid-friendly options in the Tasting Passport booklet that festival goers can pick up.
+There’s nearly always a mac & cheese or two on the menu each year, so most parents should start there (perhaps leaving off any toppings).

 First and foremost, the highlight for kids is the Junior Chef experience.
-Kids ages 3-11 can cook with Goofy over in Hollywood Land at the festival stage there.
-If your child is dead set on this experience, arrive early (up to an hour beforehand), as there is no advance signup or Fastpass available.
+In previous years this experience featured Chef Goofy.
+Starting in 2022 it transitioned to a new character host from a Disney Junior series and is called Alice’s Wonderland Bakery Unbirthday Party.
+(Chef Goofy is still around for a photo meet and greet.)
+Kids ages 3-11 can “cook” over in Hollywood Land at the festival stage there by decorating a cupcake.
+If your child is determined to participate in this experience, arrive early (at least 30 minutes in advance but ideally up to 60), as there is no advance signup available.

-Second, be aware food lines can get long for the festival marketplaces, especially around mealtimes.
+When it comes to families, also be aware food lines can get long for the festival marketplaces, especially around mealtimes.
 Your kids are probably not going to want to stand in one more line at Disneyland.
-Go early or go late to minimize waits.
-One strategy for families might be for one parent to grab a table at the Festival Beer Garden or Pacific Wharf with the kids after getting food at a first marketplace.
-Then have a second adult in your group stand in line to get additional food at other marketplaces.
-Divide and conquer.
+Go early or go late to minimize waits and dodge bigger crowds.
+One strategy for families might be for one parent to grab a table at the Festival Beer Garden or Pacific Wharf with the kids after getting food at a first marketplace (note that the bridge to Pacific Wharf is current closed during the area’s renovation into Big Hero 6’s San Fransokyo).
+Then have a second adult in your group pick up additional food at other marketplaces.

 Insider Tips for Making the Most of a Visit to the Disneyland Food & Wine Festival

 Ready to visit the Food and Wine Festival?
-Here are the best tips I gathered from my visit so you can already be a pro before you go:
+Here are the best tips I gathered from my visits the past several years so you can already be a pro before you go:

-- Pick up a Passport booklet.
-Cast member have small “Passport” booklets that include a map and a list of all the food and drink options at each festival marketplace (although not the prices).
+- Pick up a Tasting Passport booklet.
+Cast members have small “Passport” booklets that include a map and a list of all the food and drink options at each festival marketplace (although not the prices).